cessda/cessda.guidelines.public/forms/cvs-agency.md

 manage and publish their own vocabularies, thus enhancing data interoperability by enabling users to search and download controlled vocabularies.

-Typical roles are Agency Administrator, Source Language Administrator, Target Language Administrator.
+Typical roles are an Agency Administrator, Source Language Administrator or a Target Language Administrator.

 ## Usage